chadellison/blog/_posts/2016-7-29-Rails-5-ActionCable.markdown

 ---
 Texas Holdem using Rails 5 action Cable

-Intro

 One of the defining features of Rails Five is Action Cable.
 Action Cable allows one to integrate web sockets into a rails app for realtime updates.
 Most examples of Action Cable that I came across were chat applications.
-I wondered what it would be like to use it to build something more sophisticated, something like Texas Holdem.
-Texas Holdem requires several components that are available to all players (i.e. the flop, turn, river, blinds, pot, etc.) as well as components that only a particular user can see; namely, the pocket cards.
-With the combination of learning Action Cable and building the game logic for Texas Holdem (I did not use any libraries), I knew this would be a great way to challenge myself, and have fun doing it!
+I wondered what it would be like to build something more sophisticated, something like Texas Holdem.
+Texas Holdem requires several components that are available to all players (i.e. the flop, turn, river, blinds, pot, etc.) as well as components that are unique to each particular user(i.e. the pocket cards).
+I used the [Deck of Cards Api]("http://deckofcardsapi.com/") for the images of playing cards, but I just used raw ruby for the hand analysis / game logic.
+This part and experimenting with Action Cable was the most fun!

 Some of the Challenges I came across
 I knew that this project would require a lot of trial and error.
 Because it is a new technology, there aren't many online resources.
 I got the same 10 - 15 results when I googled anything with the name "action cable".
 Moreover, I'm not aware of how to feature test web sockets, so every time I added a feature, I would simply have to log in as two different users and click around to make sure I didn't break anything.